U.S.-Korea trade talks pit pickup trucks against nuclear threat

 The election of a left of center government in South Korea has raised concerns in Washington that Seoul may now be more willing to engage in talks.
 Under two previous right of center South Korean administrations, economic and other links between the countries were severed.

-“I have a feeling that we will not take any precipitous action on KORUS for the time being,” a senior U.S. official said while acknowledging that Trump and trade hawks within his administration had concerns with deal.
+“I have a feeling that we will not take any precipitous action on KORUS for the time being,” a senior U.S. official said while acknowledging that Trump and trade hawks within his administration had concerns over the deal.

 Additional reporting by Matt Spetalnick and Eric Beech in Washington, and Jane Chung in Seoul; Editing by David Chance, Andrew Hay and Lisa Shumaker